CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_dependent_resource.rst

 * Resource Shape (``LayerVersionsListItem``)
 * Identifiers (``LayerName`` and ``Version``)

-Subresource Identifiers
+Dependent Resource Identifiers
-"""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""

-Subresources *always* have two identifiers, one is the identifier of their parent, and the other is their identifier.
+Dependent resources *always* have two identifiers, one is the identifier of their parent, and the other is their identifier.
-In CloudWanderer's definition this is what makes them a subresource, that they do not have an independent identity without their parent.
+In CloudWanderer's definition this is what makes them a dependent resource, that they do not have an independent identity without their parent.

 .. code-block:: json